chrisjbrown/photo-gallery/README.md

 or keep there search link for later.
 For this reason I chose to use react-router despite only having one route that accepts an optional parameter.

+Changing the number of displayed photos per page was not in the requirements but was easy enough to implement so I added it.
 I made a few design/text changes as I thought it made more sense but other than that tried to stick closely to the wirefrrame design.

 I used Create React App to bootstrap the project